kstrikis/next-gen-messaging/docs/logging.md

 import logger from '../config/logger.js';

 // Log level is determined by process.env.LOG_LEVEL
-// Defaults to 'info' in development, 'warn' in test
+// Defaults to 'warn' in all environments

 // Logs are written to:
 // 1.
-Console (all levels)
+Console (filtered by LOG_LEVEL)
-// 2. error.log (error level)
+// 2. error.log (error level only)
-// 3. combined.log (info and above)
+// 3. combined.log (all levels up to LOG_LEVEL)
-// 4. development.log (all levels, only in development)
 ```

 ## Common Patterns